 - Controlling product quality with automated quality inspection

-A robotic operator or robotic CNC arm can load any CNC machine, and can control the whole process, unloading the machine after it has finished the task, or checking and packing the final product.
-A robotic operator can even move parts from one machine to another, and do so safely, precisely and repeatedly to a time efficient standard.
+A robotic operator or robotic CNC arm can load any CNC machine and can control the whole process, unloading the machine after it has finished the task, or checking and packing the final product.
+A robotic operator can even move parts from one machine to another, and do so safely, precisely and repeatedly to a time-efficient standard.

 When aiding milling, a robotic arm can be used automatically by communicating with the CNC machine.
 The positioning accuracy of a robot results in a high quality finished product.
-One of the biggest time consumers in the milling process involve the positioning of the workpiece, and the changing of the machine tool.
+One of the biggest time consumers in the milling process involves the positioning of the workpiece and the changing of the machine tool.
 An operator is required to do this manually, whereas, a robotic arm can be installed to perform this task automatically by communicating with the CNC machine.
 The positioning accuracy of utilising a robot results in a high quality finished part.